Life Skills and Addiction Recovery

 Feedback is a big part of life skills education.
 If a client is asked to fill out a mock job application or balance an imaginary budget, they need to know how well they did.
 Furthermore, they need to feel like they aren’t being asked to give up their individuality.
 One person’s resume or weekly budget might look quite different from that of another, but that doesn’t necessarily mean it’s wrong.
 It might simply be that they are trying to achieve a slightly different lifestyle.

-For this reason, life skills education at our facilities is like all of our programs in that each client receives a uniquely tailored approach.
+For this reason, life skills education at facilities such as Canyon View and Oceanview is like all of our programs in that each client receives a uniquely tailored approach.
 As long as the life that the client wants is achievable, they deserve to know that their dreams are worth pursuing.
 Through individualized feedback and positive reinforcement, we try to help them picture the kind of life they would like to achieve in sobriety.
 Then, we try to provide them with the tools to make it happen.